barryclark/jekyll-now/_memories/2022-02-27-awoesome-list-of-awesome-lists.md

 ---
 layout: memory
-title: Benjis aweseome list of awesome lists
+title: Aweseome list of awesome lists
 ---

 Still work in progress but here comes the baseline: